 Plants and animals evolve together in what is known as a symbiotic relationship.
 Animals help with pollination, seed distribution and germination.
 The plants in return provide habitat, protection and foods.
 Choosing locally indigenous plants for your garden is essentially creating a preferred habitat and food source for local indigenous animals.
 Aiding native animals over generations will in turn provide them a genetic advantage over introduced species, as they will continue to evolve with their companion plants.

 Additionally, choosing locally indigenous plants prevents unwanted pests.
 Plants evolve to produce phytochemicals, which poison and deter insects, however, an insect species will co-evolve with usually one type of plant.
+For an example of this, take a look at our blog on eucalypts.
 Over thousands of years as the plant evolves greater amounts of phytochemicals, the insect evolves to produce greater amounts of inhibitors, these block the phytochemicals effect.
 A species of insect is so fixated on its co-evolved species of Plant that it will not recognize any other plant as a potential food source.
 Choosing indigenous plants and weeding out invasive species, will kill off an insect’s food source and irradiate an introduced foreign pest.

 For example, foreign pests such as fire ants are one of the greatest threats to agriculture and horticulture industries.

 The current epidemic of fire ants is set to cost Queenslanders billions and poses a bio-security risk to the natural habitat.
 The fire ant epidemic arose when the killer ants hitched a ride from palms being imported from Mexico.

 Queensland’s tropical climate teamed with foreign palms creative an attractive environment for these invasive insects.
 However, indigenous palms support native and non-invasive insects.
 The desire for foreign palms contributes to a great financial and environmental cost.